 Am I qualified for a placement?

-That depends on what kind of jobs you are willing to work at.
+You might be, it depends on what you're looking for.
 There are many different tech jobs that we place candidates in.
 Some of them require more advanced skills than others.

 For business intelligence jobs, we expect a working knowledge of at least one query or database language (SQL, MySQL, MongoDB, etc.) and basic fluency in one scripting language (python, r, etc), along with a grounding in general programming concepts, and an aptitude for math and statistics.